joulupunikki/Phoenix/README.md

 * On windows, you need to download and unzip Apache Maven version 3.0.5 or later here (src sub-directory in EFS directory.)
 It is available [here](https://maven.apache.org/download.cgi).
 As of this writing the latest version is the file `apache-maven-3.3.3-bin.zip`.
 Then execute `build.bat`.
 * On linux, maven can be installed with the package manager.
 Then execute `build.sh`.

-If this is your first time using maven, several plugins will be loaded into .m2 sub-directory in you home directory.
-The math and Phoenix sources will be then compiled.
-All this might take a minute or two.
-Afterwards the `Phoenix.jar` in the EFS directory should be replaced with one compiled from sources.
-Then go to the EFS directory and proceed like in 2.1: Precompiled binary above.
+If this is your first time using maven, several plugins will be loaded into .m2 sub-directory in your home directory as needed while the math and Phoenix sources are being compiled.
+All this takes about two minutes on an Asus X54C laptop with Intel Celeron B815 CPU at 1.6Ghz and 4GB of RAM.
+Afterwards the `Phoenix.jar` in the EFS directory should have been automatically replaced with one compiled from sources.
+Then go to the EFS directory and proceed with execution like in 2.1: Precompiled binary above.

 2.3: Repository clone
 ---------------------